kawansoft/aceql-http/README.md

 Restart the AceQL Web Server for activation.

+## State management : stateful & stateless modes

+AceQL may be run either in stateful or stateless mode.

+See the **AceQL Manager servlet Section** in the `aceql-server.proprties` file.
+Statefull or stateless running mode is configured using the `statelessMode` property.

+### Stateful Mode

+AceQL runs by default in stateful mode (`statelessMode=false`) : when creating a session on the client-side with the `/login` API, the AceQL servlet that is contacted extracts a JDBC `Connection` from the connection pool (with `DatabaseConfigurator.getConnection()`) and stores it in memory in a static Java `Map`.

+The server's JDBC Connection is persistent, attributed to the client user, and will not be used by other users: the same `Connection` will be used for each JDBC call until the end of the session.
+This allows to create SQL transactions.

+The `Connection` will be released from the AceQL Manager Servlet memory and released into the connection pool by a client side  `/close` or `/logout` API call.

+*Therefore in stateful mode, it is cleaner in order to avoid phantom JDBC connections persisting for a period of time on the server.
+There are two options:*

+- *Choice 1:  make sure that client applications explicitly and systematically call the`/logout` API before the application exits,.*
+- *Choice 2: configure in the `aceql-server.proprties` file  the "Tomcat JDBC Connection Pool" Section in order to remove abandoned connections.
+See `removeAbandoned` & `removeAbandonedTimeout` property comments in the file.*

+Note that it is thus required in stateful mode that the client always accesses the same AceQL server during his whole session life.

+### Stateless Mode

+AceQL may also run in stateless mode (`statelessMode=true`).

+In stateless mode, the JDBC `Connection` is extracted by the AceQL servlet from the Connection pool at each client SQL request.
+The `Connection` is also closed and released in the pool at the end of each client SQL request.

+The Java server on which AceQL Server is running does not hold any session info or any state.
+Different client SQL requests can thus be processed by different physical servers, assuming that the SQL database is on a dedicated and separated location (or that each server has a copy of the SQL database that is consolidated elsewhere at a chosen timeframe.)

+Stateless mode enables resiliency and elasticity,  and easier deployment : one can typically easily deploy AceQL instances using such renowned tools as Docker & Kurbenetes.

+Closing a `Connection` from client-side is unnecessary when running in stateless mode (a call to the `/close` or `/logout` API will do nothing).

+Note that in this 8.0 version SQL transactions are not supported in stateless mode.

 ## Advanced Firewall Configuration

 AceQL provides several built-in and ready to use SQL Firewall Managers, as described earlier in the  [SQL Firewall Managers Section](#sql-firewall-managers-section) chapter.
 You also may plug-in your own implementation or third party SQL firewalling tools.